zzzprojects/learn-orm/tutorials/ef-core-with-android/add-crud-functionality.md

 </ContentPage>
 ```

-The detail view contains different information such as customer name, description and contact numbers.
+The detail view contains different information such as customer name, description, and contact numbers.
 In the end, it also contains two buttons, **Save** and **Delete**.
-When the user clicks on the **Save** button after specifying the customer then it will save a new customer to the database.
+When the user clicks on the **Save** button after specifying the customer information then it will save a new customer to the database.

-So, let’s implete the **OnSaveButtonClicked** in **CustomerDetail.xaml.cs**
+So, let's implete the `OnSaveButtonClicked` in **CustomerDetail.xaml.cs**

 ```csharp
 async void OnSaveButtonClicked(object sender, EventArgs e)